fuhaiastro/TFR_biases/README.md

 *H. Fu, April 2025*

-This repository provides the Python functions that implemented the Bayesian methods described in *Mitigating Malmquist and Eddington Biases in Latent-Inclination Regression of the Tully-Fisher Relation* (Hai Fu, 2025, Astrophysical Journal, submitted).
+This repository provides the Python functions that implemented the Bayesian methods described in *Mitigating Malmquist and Eddington Biases in Latent-Inclination Regression of the Tully-Fisher Relation* (Hai Fu, 2025, Astrophysical Journal, submitted, [arXiv:2504.10589](http://arxiv.org/abs/2504.10589)).
 Here is a PDF file of the paper: [TFR_biases.pdf](TFR_biases.pdf).

 The Python notebook [simu2fit.ipynb](simu2fit.ipynb) gives examples on how to simulate galaxy samples, how to run the models, and how to illustrate the posterior pdfs from the MCMC sampler.